-It’s no secret the last two years have been tough, making it easy to dwell on what’s not working and what could be better.
+It’s no secret the last two and a half years have been tough, making it easy to dwell on what’s not working and what could be better.
 When you’re focused on negativity, practicing gratitude and giving thanks can be challenging.
 But what if we told you that is the exact thing you need to do to counteract those bad feelings?

 The Importance of Practicing Gratitude